Francoist Catalonia: Assembly of Catalonia

 During the seventies the Assembly of Catalonia was the main framework for the coordination of resistance against the dictatorship and led and organized the main popular mobilizations of the time.
 Among them, the March of Liberty, in the summer of 1976.

 Iberian Liberation Movement

 The Movimiento Ibérico de Liberación (MIL) was a Catalan ultra-left armed group between 1971 and 1973, based mainly in Barcelona and Toulouse, France.
 It became famous after its dissolution because of the execution by the Francoist regime of one of its members, Salvador Puig Antich, in March 1974, and of the shooting of Oriol Solé Sugranyes during his escape in 1976.

 Catalans interpreted Puig Antich's execution as symbolic retaliation for the region's fight for autonomy, which led to public demonstrations.
 As one of Franco's last victims, Puig Antich became a household name in Barcelona.
-The Groupes d'action révolutionnaire internationalistes (GARI) formed to avenge his death.
+The Internationalist Revolutionary Action Groups (GARI) formed to avenge his death.